The Boy Scout Tree Trail

 Click here to see the trailhead location in Google Maps.

-Starting at Howland Hill Road, the trail passes through a majestic, jungle-like lowland redwood forest.
+The hike gets off to a great start, passing through a majestic, jungle-like lowland redwood forest.
 The trees, which grow out of a plush carpet of ferns, are gigantic and most of them have very light, almost white bark.
 Lichens drip from the branches of the smaller trees.

 The trail crosses a stream and then meanders pleasantly up a gently-sloped hillside.
 As the trail climbs the forest quickly opens up, becoming less overgrown, and the hillside vantage point offers superb views of the huge trees all around.
 A solid carpet of ferns covers the ground, unbroken except for the redwoods.
 There are few other plants around, giving the area a manicured, garden-like appearance.
 If it's not windy or raining, it can be incredibly still and quiet here — it almost feels like being indoors.
-If it's a sunny morning, with the sun at your back you'll notice that each tree has its own color and texture.
+If it's a sunny morning, the sun will be at your back you'll notice that each tree has its own color and texture.
 In the afternoon or on a cloudy day the trees look more uniform.

 As the trail reaches the ridge and levels out, it enters a typical redwood upland.
 The trees become smaller and further apart, and huckleberry bushes clog the understory.

-As it begins to descend from the ridge, the trail enters a dense but unusually open stand of upland redwoods.
+As it begins to descend from the ridge, the trail enters a dense but exceptionally open stand of upland redwoods.
 This distinctive cathedral-like hillside grove is almost pure redwood, with only a few hazelnut trees sharing the hillside.
 The redwoods, though good-sized, are smaller than those near the trailhead, and have a uniform and somewhat drab brown color.

 The trail crosses tiny Jordan Creek and the nearly-pure redwood forest briefly gives way to a dark and lush mixed-species woodland dominated by lichen-draped spruce trees.